karlerikjonatan/m-wikipedia/README.md

 # wiki-mobile
-wiki-mobile is a Chrome extension for browsing Wikipedia's mobile version.
+wiki-mobile is a Chrome extension for browsing Wikipedia's mobile version on your desktop.

 ![wiki-mobile](https://raw.githubusercontent.com/karlerikjonatan/wiki-mobile/master/screenshot.png)